 Please attend as many rehearsals as possible.
 We often tweak pieces during rehearsal.
 We have to repeat the process again for people who missed those rehearsals.
 We realize that personal and professional commitments sometimes interfere.
 Just let us know when you can’t make a rehearsal.
-Call the Band Executive Secretary and/or send e-mail.
+Since vacation and business travel absences are known in advance, please provide sufficient notification of those scheduled absences.
+We understand that absences due to illness will be more short term notification.
+Call the Band Personnel Administrator and/or send e-mail.

 Please come to rehearsal on time.
 We are a prompt organization.
 We always start rehearsal at 6:50 PM.
 If you're early, you're on time.
 If you're on time, you're late.
 The reward for promptness is that we almost never run late.
 We are often done with rehearsal a few minutes early.
 Come 10-15 minutes early and help set up too.